ory/kratos-selfservice-ui-node/README.md

 ## Configuration

-This application can be configured using two environment variables:
+Below is a list of environment variables required by the Express.js service to function properly.

+In a local development run of the service using `npm run start`, some of these values will be set by nodemon and is configured by the `nodemon.json` file.

+When using this UI with an Ory Network project, you can use `ORY_SDK_URL` instead of `KRATOS_PUBLIC_URL` and `HYDRA_ADMIN_URL`.

+Ory Identities requires the following variables to be set:

-- `KRATOS_PUBLIC_URL` (required): The URL where ORY Kratos's Public API is located at.
+- `ORY_SDK_URL` or `KRATOS_PUBLIC_URL` (required): The URL where ORY Kratos's Public API is located at.
 If this app and ORY Kratos are running in the same private network, this should be the private network address (e.g.
   `kratos-public.svc.cluster.local`).
+- `KRATOS_BROWSER_URL` (optional) The browser accessible URL where ORY Kratos's public API is located, only needed if it differs from `KRATOS_PUBLIC_URL`

+Ory OAuth2 requires more setup to get CSRF cookies on the `/consent` endpoint.

+- `ORY_SDK_URL` or `HYDRA_ADMIN_URL` (optional): The URL where Ory Hydra's Public API is located at.
+If this app and Ory Hydra are running in the same private network, this should be the private network address (e.g.
+  `hydra-admin.svc.cluster.local`)
+- `COOKIE_SECRET` (required): Required for signing cookies.
+Must be a string with at least 8 alphanumerical characters.
+- `CSRF_COOKIE_NAME` (required): Change the cookie name to match your domain using the `__HOST-example.com-x-csrf-token` format.
+- `CSRF_COOKIE_SECRET` (optional): Required for the Consent route to set a CSRF cookie with a hashed value.
+The value must be a string with at least 8 alphanumerical characters.
+- `REMEMBER_CONSENT_SESSION_FOR_SECONDS` (optional): Sets the `remember_for`
+  value of the accept consent request in seconds.
+The default is 3600 seconds.
+- `ORY_ADMIN_API_TOKEN` (optional): When using with an Ory Network project, you should add the `ORY_ADMIN_API_TOKEN` for OAuth2 Consent flows.
+- `DANGEROUSLY_DISABLE_SECURE_CSRF_COOKIES` (optional) This environment
+  variables should only be used in local development when you do not have HTTPS setup.
+This sets the CSRF cookies to `secure: false`, required for running locally.
+When using this setting, you must also set `CSRF_COOKIE_NAME` to a name without the `__Host-` prefix.

+Getting TLS working:

 - `TLS_CERT_PATH` (optional): Path to certificate file.
 Should be set up together with `TLS_KEY_PATH` to enable HTTPS.
 - `TLS_KEY_PATH` (optional): Path to key file Should be set up together with `TLS_CERT_PATH` to enable HTTPS.
-- `KRATOS_BROWSER_URL` (optional) The browser accessible URL where ORY Kratos's public API is located, only needed if it differs from `KRATOS_PUBLIC_URL`

 This is the easiest mode as it requires no additional set up.
 This app runs on port `:4455` and ORY Kratos `KRATOS_PUBLIC_URL` URL.